aaydin-tr/divisor/README.md

 ```

 #### Using go install
-You can also install the load balancer using the go install command:
+You can also install Divisor using the go install command:

 ```bash
 go install github.com/aaydin-tr/divisor@latest